vobst/linpmem-cli/README.md

 ```
 This will generate two static binaries located at `target/x86_64-unknown-linux-musl/release/`:
 - `pmem`: The fully-featured command-line client.
-- `loader`: A smaller program that is containing only the module loader and unloader.
+- `loader`: A smaller program that contains only the functionality needed to load and unload the driver.

 ## Installation